Day 359-365 / 365 Days of Fulfillment Blog

 Fun encourages curiosity and creativity, so take full advantage of some fun, and be opened to accept any new experiences and ideas that come from a night of fun.

 “Isolate the Problem”

 Creating good habits is a well-intentioned concept and pursuit, but knowing how best to go about sticking to these habits is a critical part of this process and will greatly help prevent set-backs and inconsistencies.
-By isolating the problem (knowing where and when you are less productive) we can set ourselves up for success with much greater efficiency and promise.
+By isolating the problem (knowing where and when you are less productive) we can set ourselves up for success with much greater efficiency and certainty.
 Isolating the problem means knowing yourself well; this means knowing when you thrive for particular tasks and just as importantly knowing when you don’t thrive to accomplish certain tasks.
 Do you constantly rationalize to not run errands after you come home from a long day out?
 Are you too exhausted to meal prep in the evenings during the week?
 Is your schedule too busy and overwhelming at night to motivate yourself to go to the gym?
-These are important things to know and be honest with yourself about, as you can build your schedule and structure around your tendencies.
+After you eat dinner, are you too tired to organize, workout or work on that project.
+These are important things to know and be honest with yourself about, as you can build your schedule and structure based around your tendencies.

 Day 361/365 – December 28

 “Focus on ‘here’, rather than the ‘there’ “

 Our life is a roller coaster of emotions consisting of highs and lows.
 Our dreams, desires and visions are no doubt a critical aspect of what makes life rewarding, as well as enhances our excitement, thrill and pursuit of bettering ourselves.
 But a life focused primarily on the future, absent of the enjoyment of the present, prevents true happiness from blossoming.
 You see, when you constantly focus on the next thing to come (“there”), you forget to be “here”, and if you consistently neglect the “here”, you will never reach “there” with any true meaning behind it.